nikitavoloboev/data/macOS/apps/day-one.md

 ### Shares
 At the end of the week, I transfer most tweets from Autolog I want to keep to this journal.
 Others I simply delete.

+## Looking back
+Besides Day One, I lead a more open diary and monthly overviews in [Looking Back](../../looking-back/looking-back.md).